HadesVR/HadesVR/docs/Headset.md

 ![6](img/Headset/6.png)

 # Circuit schematic
-Circuit pins for the Arduino pro micro is as follows:
+Circuit pins for the Arduino pro micro are as follows:

 ![2](img/Headset/2.png)